I went to visit my mum in Athens, a new adventure! It was a jam-packed couple of days! Here are what we did and the unique places you need to go!

 Construction began in the 6th century BC during the rule of the Athenian tyrants, who envisaged building the most incredible time in the ancient world.
 Still, it was not completed until the reign of the Roman Emperor Hadrian in the 2nd century AD, some 638 years after the project had begun.

-During the Roman period, the temple -that included 104 colossal columns- was renowned as the largest temple in Greece and housed one of the giant cult statues in the ancient world.
+During the Roman period, the temple -which included 104 colossal columns- was renowned as the largest temple in Greece and housed one of the giant cult statues in the ancient world.

 Areopagus, Athens, Greece